Orfium/orfium-github-actions/docs/CONTRIBUTING.md

 # How to contribute

-There are a few guidelines that we need contributors to follow regarding AWS IAM permissions.

 ## Getting Started
 * Create a Jira ticket with your request if one does not already exist.
   * Clearly describe the request.